ivanlebanov/taro/tests/helium/README.txt

 line with the tests file path as a parameter e.g. "python test.py"
 NOTE: when run the tests will cause a browser window to open, this should then
-    automatically close unless a part of the test has failed.
+    automatically close when the test is completed.